xuchen66/sphinx-emdocs/source/detach-and-reattach-cistem.rst

 Hit enter one more time, and now the session has been created.

+3. Detach from the session.
+From the command line, hit Ctrl-C and the window will disappear.
+You can kill the local cisTEM X-window too.

-3. Attach to the session.
+4. Attach to the session.
 From the cisTEM computer,

 .. code-block:: ruby